-One of the coolest things to do in a new city is a walking tour.
-You can really connect with the history and culture of a place on foot — and there are so many interesting stories in between the typical attractions.
-You can learn about a specific neighborhood, or explore a well-known route through a new lens.
+One of the best ways to experience a new city is to take a walking tour.
+You can really connect with a place when you travel by foot, and discover the stories hidden in between the typical attractions.
+You can learn about a specific neighbourhood, or explore a well-known route through a new perspective.

 Taking a walking tour in your own city, however, is a total shift in perspective.
-I pass by Yonge practically every day, but I never once thought deeply into where the name came from, let alone what was here before.
+In Toronto, I pass by Yonge Street practically every day, but I never once thought deeply into where the name came from, let alone what was here before.

 “People say Fort York was the birthplace of Toronto — as if nothing was here beforehand.
 Toronto has a 12,000 year history.
 This land was lived on long before the British settlers arrived… But history books only talk about the last 200 years.”

 “The part we focus on is only 2% of the story.
 What about the other 98%?”

 This is the philosophy that fuels First Story.
 By exploring Toronto through the history of its indigenous peoples, participants can explore the truth of the land they live on — to facilitate awareness, and take steps toward reconciliation.